Drazendrazan/stolenrims/README.md

 # rimjob

-This is a mod for FiveM / GTA V that aims to create some more depth top the car boosting scene (PVP).
+This is a mod for FiveM / GTA V that aims to create some more depth to the car boosting scene (PVP).

 ## Features:
 * Stealing Players custom Rims